3 Tips You Can Apply Today to up Your Drone Photography Game!

 This might sound cliché.
 But I’m always astounded by the amount of ‘rookie’ drone photos I see on Instagram or in the Facebook groups that are taken with harsh light.
 People just get the drone up at any given time and then they wonder why the shot isn’t amazing looking like what they see on the internet.

-This is a basic principle that not only applies to drones photography but photography in general.
+This is a basic principle that not only applies to drone photography but photography in general.
 The golden hour is the first hour of sunlight during sunrise and the last hour of light during sunset.
 If you shoot during the golden hour the light will be soft, give you long shadows, and that magical orangy touch.

 Of course – depending on where you live – you might need to get up early to catch that sunrise or get home early/late from work to catch that sunset.
 But trust me, it will be so worth it!
 It will transform that same scene into something magical.
 Everything will look better.
 The directional light will create long shadows that give you depth and contrast.
 The highlights will be less bright, so you have a broader dynamic range to work within post-production.
 Really only advantages here!